CARC 303 Active

 RARC Description

-N130 Alert: You may need to review plan documents or guidelines to determine coverage details.
+N130 Alert: You may need to review plan documents or guidelines.
+Review Medicaid plan documents for QMB cost-sharing policies →

 How to Prevent OA-303